Diablo Valley College to UCSB

 Major Requirements

-Business Economics (College of Letters & Science, B.A.)
-Major Preparation
+Economics B.A. — College of Letters & Science Major Preparation

-Business Economics (College of Letters & Science, B.A.) at UC Santa Barbara
+Economics B.A. — College of Letters & Science at UC Santa Barbara

 Courses at Diablo Valley College that satisfy UC Santa Barbara's Business Administration major preparation, verified via ASSIST.org.